Maralai/Door-Sensors/README.md

 ├── README.md                # Documentation file
-├── mosquitto/               # Mosquitto related files and configurations │   ├── entrypoint.sh        # Script to setup and start the Mosquitto service │   ├── log/                 # Logs related to the Mosquitto service │   ├── config/              # Configuration files for Mosquitto
+├── mosquitto/               # Mosquitto related files and configurations │   ├── entrypoint.sh        # Script to setup and start the Mosquitto service │   ├── config/              # Configuration files for Mosquitto
-│   └── data/                # Data files for Mosquitto
 ├── build/                   # Build related files
 │   ├── Dockerfile           # Dockerfile for the application
 │   └── requirements.txt     # Python dependencies